Skip to main content

 };

-The script itself is executed by calling a 'main' function importProcess().
-This function checks the arguments provided, making sure that either the file or folder (path) exists.
-If the directory is valid, the script iterates through all the jpg/jpeg files in the directory, extracting the GPS information from them, and inserting them into the database.
-For individual files, it makes sure that the file is valid and then does the same as explained above.
+The script kicks off by calling importProcess().
+This function checks the arguments, makes sure the file or folder path exists.
+If it’s a directory, it iterates through all jpg/jpeg files, extracts GPS data, and inserts them into the database.
+For individual files, it validates the file first and then does the same:

 var importProcess = function importProcess(callback) {